Editorial Independence Policy

 Editorial decisions are exclusively made by editorial staff.
 Board members are responsible for ensuring the sustainability of the organization by contributing to and overseeing its fiscal health, and by protecting and promoting its mission – but do not have decision-making authority regarding editorial content and day-to-day operations of Central Current, Inc.

-The editor-in-chief has discretion to disclose in news stories potential conflicts of interest involving a board member, donor or sponsor.
+The managing editor has discretion to disclose in news stories potential conflicts of interest involving a board member, donor or sponsor.

 Financial Transparency Policy